 Membership in the UNC Charlotte graduate chapter of Upsilon Phi Delta is based on academic achievement, service to the MHA Program and the community, and/or contributions to the healthcare management profession.
-Graduating student induction in the UNC Charlotte Chapter is limited to those earning a cumulative GPA of 3.9 (or graduating in the top 10% of the class, whichever includes more students) and an affirmative recommendation from the MHA faculty.
+Graduate student inductees must be Master of Health Administration (MHA) students who have graduated or filed for graduation within the last year, and be in the top 20% of the graduating cohort.
+Undergraduate student inductees must be Health Systems Management (HSMT) students who have graduated or filed for graduation within the last year, and be in the top 10% of the graduating cohort.
 Alumni, faculty, and honorary members also can be inducted.
-Eligible nominees are invited to apply for membership each spring.
+Each Spring, the Society will invite eligible nominees to apply for membership.